PathwayCommons/grounding-search/README.md

 Swagger documentation can be accessed at [`http://localhost:3000`](http://localhost:3000).

 NB: Server start will take some time in order for Elasticsearch to initialize and for the grounding data to be retrieved and the index restored.
+If it takes more than 10 minutes consider increasing the allocated memory for Docker: `Preferences` > `Resources` > `Memory` and remove this line in docker-compose.yml: `ES_JAVA_OPTS=-Xms2g -Xmx2g`

 ### Via source